vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 ## Introduction

-This page contains a detailed list of breaking changes and the steps required to upgrade your application to Vuetify 3.0
+This page contains a detailed list of breaking changes and the steps required to upgrade your application to Vuetify 3.0 Many of these changes can be applied automatically by [eslint-plugin-vuetify](https://www.npmjs.com/package/eslint-plugin-vuetify/v/next)

 ## Setup